eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 A Relying Party SHALL be able to verify that a User is registering a Pseudonym using a non-revoked Wallet Instance.

-> Rationale: A Relying Party should be able to achieve a high level of trust in authentication performed using this pseudonym when this is a requirement.
+> Rationale: A Relying Party should be able to achieve a high level of trust in authentication performed using this Pseudonym when this is a requirement.

 ##### Requirement

 A Relying Party SHALL be able to verify that a User is authenticating with a Pseudonym using a non-revoked Wallet Instance.

-> Rationale: A Relying Party should be able to achieve a high level of trust in authentication performed using this pseudonym when this is a requirement.
+> Rationale: A Relying Party should be able to achieve a high level of trust in authentication performed using this Pseudonym when this is a requirement.

 ##### Requirement